jimholmes/WineGifting/WineGifting.md

 Grapes harvested, pressed, then fermented using yeast.
 Some chemicals such as sulfur may be added.

 Fermentation turns sugar in to alcohol.
-Higher sugar in grape means higher *potential* alcohol&mdash;producer may decide to leave some of the sugar unfermented, leaving natural or "residual" sugar in the wine.
+Higher sugar in grape means higher *potential* alcohol&mdash;the producer may decide to leave some of the sugar unfermented, leaving natural or "residual" sugar in the wine.
 This can be off-dry (slightly sweet), sweet, or very sweet depending on how the grower and producer handle the grapes.

 Wines may be fermented in oak, plastic, or stainless steel vats.
 Oak may be new, which lends vanilla-like flavors, body, and tannins.
 Old or "neutral" oak may be used also.
 Less impact on flavor/tannins.